intake/xrviz/docs/source/set_coords.rst

 .. image:: _static/images/set_coords.png

-This panel provides the option to set and reset coordinates.
+This panel provides the option to set and reset the coordinates.
 It uses a `Cross Selector <https://panel.pyviz.org/reference/widgets/CrossSelector.html>`_ to display a list of simple and coordinate variables.
 Simple variables (which are not data coordinates) are available on